raspberrypilearning/editor-hello-world/en/step_7.md

 </div>

-When you run this code, nothing should change, and you should have the same output as the pervious step.
+When you run this code, nothing should change, and you should have the same output as the previous step.

 <div class="c-project-callout c-project-callout--debug">